-Seventy-one years ago, the Japanese attack on Pearl Harbor, Hawaii, brought the U.S. into World War II.
+Seventy-two years ago, the Japanese attack on Pearl Harbor, Hawaii, brought the U.S. into World War II.
 In his address asking Congress for a declaration of war, President Franklin D. Roosevelt called Dec.
 7, 1941, a date that "will live in infamy."

 It ranks higher than a book about Bonnie and Clyde.
 It's on the heels of a Tony Hillerman collection of nonfiction essays.

 Designers and editors have been in the newsroom since the early morning hours today putting some of the final and biggest touches on this year's huge Thanksgiving Day paper.

 Philadelphia Eagles quarterback Nick Foles, a former Arizona Wildcat, is turning heads across the National Football League with his exceptional play.
 We explore what people across the country are saying about him.

 Thanks to Navy Office of Community Outreach MC2 (SW/AW) Jesse Dick and photographer Veronica Mammina, a Navy Mass Communication Specialist Seaman for sending the Star this photo of Jeremy Reitz, an Aviation Support Equipment Support Technicia…